N2a cell

 N2a cells (also known as Neuro2a cells) are a fast-growing mouse neuroblastoma cell line.

-Differentiation Properties
+Differentiation properties

 Originating from a mouse, the N2a cell line has a neuronal and amoeboid stem cell morphology, allowing it to differentiate in response to environmental factors.
 The differentiated cells have many properties of neurons, including neurofilaments.
+The differentiation of N2a cells is caused by activation of the mitogen-activated protein kinase/extracellular-signal regulated kinase (MAPK/ERK) and the phosphoinositide-3-kinase/protein kinase B (PI3K/Akt) signaling pathways.
 The cells, due to passaging since initial collection, can exhibit responses to toxins that differ from those of neuronal cells in a live organism.
 Synthesizing large amounts of microtubules, N2a cells are susceptible to viruses (such as herpes simplex and poliovirus) that can alter cell morphology and physiology.